Fertilizing Basics for Central Indiana Lawns

 Fertilizer applications indeed need to be adjusted at this time in the season.
 All living things need to be fed continuously to stay healthy.
 This includes your lawn.
 Lawns that aren’t fed during hot, dry periods will start to lose density.
 This will cause thinning in the lawn and make way for competing weeds to take over.
 Lawns deprived of nutrients are also more susceptible to turf disease.

 As temperatures start to cool, the lawn starts to change how it utilizes the nutrients it receives.
-While the grass is actively growing the lawn will push all of its nutrients to the blade of the grass.
+While the grass is actively growing, the lawn will push all of its nutrients to the blade of the grass.
 This is why your grass looks so green.
 However, as the lawn slows down in growth, the root system starts to store nutrients.
 This is extremely important!
 The lawn needs even more food to prepare itself for the upcoming winter.
-The lawn will use this stored food to sustain itself through the winter months and to build up the root system by helping it “harden” the plant.
+The lawn will use this stored food to sustain itself through the winter months and builds up the root system by helping it “harden” the plant.

 Benefits of Fertilization

-The most important benefit of applying fertilizer to your lawn is that this will reduce the amount of herbicide need and weeds that will grow.
+The most important benefit of applying fertilizer to your lawn is reducing the amount of herbicide needed and weeds that will grow.
 Check out Cale Bigelow, Professor of Agronomy in Purdue University’s Turf Science Program, for a healthy lawn with denser turf and greener color.

 Leave It To The Pros

 Lawn Pride knows Central Indiana lawns.
 We customize our applications specifically for Indiana weather conditions.
 Our customized 7-Application Lawn Care Program produces real results by giving your lawn multiple applications of essential treatments from mid-February to mid-December.
 Multiple applications throughout the season mean multiplied success for your lawn.

 Click the link to learn more about how Lawn Pride’s 7-Application Lawn Care Program can help you get the most out of your lawn.